 The goal of the history matching procedure is to match oil, water, nitrogen, oxygen, and combustion gases production masses and replicate the experimentally observed temperature regions of heat release peaks during the experiment, especially the temperature which corresponds to the initiation of oxidation processes.
-These functions are assumed to be the objective functions in the history matching procedur.
-The construction of the experimental setup allows decreasing the number of parameters that could significantly influence the changes in the before-mentioned characteristics.
-If the fluid and chemical reaction model is specified, the number of variables could be ideally reduced to the kinetic parameters.
+These functions are assumed to be the objective functions for which the error in experimental and simulated values is minimizing during the history matching procedure.
+The construction of the experimental setup makes it possible to decrease the number of parameters that could significantly influence the changes in the characteristics mentioned above.
+If the fluid and chemical reaction model is specified, the number of variables can be ideally reduced to the kinetic parameters.
 In this work, the frequency factor, activation energies, and heat of reactions were manually adjusted.
 The obtained Arrhenius kinetic parameters are summarized in Table 3.7.